 The intentions of dishonest users vary wildly.
 Some are burglars trawling the network for people who are away on holiday.
 And, on the darker end of the spectrum are fraudsters and sexual predators using the platform to prey on vulnerable people.
-As I previously discussed in my guide to online safety for children, there are some shocking statistics around the proportion of youngsters who are approached by strangers online, and also around the number of teenagers who go on to meet online associates in real life.
+As I previously discussed in my guide to online safety for children, there are some shocking statistics surrounding the proportion of youngsters who are approached by strangers online and the number of teenagers who go on to meet those strangers in real life.

 Facebook Privacy Settings

 Let’s check how “locked down” your Facebook profile is.
-If you’ve never played with your privacy settings before, you may be surprised at quite how much of your life you’re sharing with the world - including ex-friends, ex-partners, employers and business associates.
+If you’ve never altered your privacy settings before, you may be surprised to find out just how much of your life is public.

 Log on to Facebook on your computer and go to your profile page.
 Click the “...” (three dots) icon to the bottom right of your header picture and select “View as…” You’ll then see your profile as “Public.”
 This allows you to see everything a random Facebook user would see if they found you via Facebook’s search facility.

 If you’ve made the effort to lock down your account before, you may only see your header image and current profile picture.
 However, it’s more than likely you’ll also find that there are some photos, comments, and perhaps even statuses visible to the world.
-In many cases, what you see may shock you, when you realize it’s visible to anyone who cares to look.
-If you’re wondering how this came to be, there are plenty of possible reasons.
+In many cases, what you see may shock you.
+If you are wondering why this is - there are plenty of possible reasons.
 You may have photo albums (such as smartphone uploads) where the photos are automatically set to “public” view, or you may have your account set up in a way that other people can post to your timeline without permission.